How do you monitor a forest? This is especially useful in areas where deforestation is rampant.

 Shyam Krishnamurthy from The Interview Portal talks to Suresh about his journey in this fascinating career!

 Suresh, please tell us about yourself

-Iam from Tamilnadu, I did my schooling in matriculation.
+Iam from Tamilnadu, and did my schooling in matriculation.
 I had taken up biology after 10th std.
-After 12th i had decided to do engineering.
-During counselling i was given a book about all the different engineering programs.
-As i wanted to do something different, i was looking at areas such as plastic engineering, Geo-Informatics etc.
+After 12th, i had decided to do engineering.
+During counselling, i was given a book about all the different engineering programs.
+As i wanted to do something different, i was looking at areas such as Plastic Engineering, Geo-Informatics etc.